dineshvishnu696-cmyk/LED-BLINK/README.md

 ---
 ### RESULT
-Interfacing a digital output with ARM microcontroller is executed and the results are verified.
+Interfacing a digital output with ARM microcontroller is executed and the results are verified..